kellyrowland/img-omics-wdl/README.md

 Edit `inputs.json` to pick whichever parts of the annotation pipeline(s) should be run.
 Make sure that the locations of the input databases and executables are correctly set as well.

+For example, on cori the ref databases are `/global/dna/shared/databases/jaws/img/`

+And at lbl (i.e. LAB IT) they are here:
+`/global/scratch/jaws/ref_data/img`

 The annotation workflow is structured: